-I have taught a whole range of courses involving optics, astronomy, and electronics.
-This current year (2016-2017) I teach L1 Classical Mechanics, along with Tom Lancaster.
-I have taught several external courses (including many years contributing to the SIRA Course on Optical Engineering and Imperial College's Short Course on Adaptive Optics).
+I have taught a whole range of courses involving optics, astronomy, electronics, image processing and classical mechanics.
+I have also taught several external courses (including many years contributing to the SIRA Course on Optical Engineering and Imperial College's Short Course on Adaptive Optics).

 I have been an external PhD. examiner at Cambridge (x3), Edith Cowan (Australia), Glasgow (x2), Heriot Watt (x2), Imperial (x4), Kent, Nottingham, Oxford (x2), Sheffield, St. Andrews, TU Delft (NL), TU Denmark, UC Dublin, UCL.

 My competed PhD. students (as primary supervisor) are

 - Chris Saunter